datacommonsorg/data/scripts/epa/air_quality/README.md

 - AirQualityIndex_AirPollutant_PM10

 ## Data Caveats
-- When using the AQS API to retrieve data, sometimes multiple pollutant standards can be returned for a pollutant.
+- Sometimes multiple pollutant standards are provided for a pollutant.
 This import uses a single standard for each pollutant.
 The selected standards are the most recent (in terms of year), and in some cases, those which provided AQI.
 These include:
     - Ozone 8-hour 2015
     - SO2 1-hour 2010
     - CO 8-hour 1971